Living Artfully: Reflections from the Far West Coast

 Compiled & Edited by Kate Penner

 This anthology explores of issue of acting out of conscience: the common light among those who seek peace, and social and environmental justice.
-The stories and poems we present here step physically, emotionally, spiritually and structurally across critical boundaries to speak out of moral conviction....
+The stories and poems presented here step physically, emotionally, spiritually and structurally across critical boundaries to speak out of moral conviction....

 Stories of Ordinary People